Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-Carolina Panthers running back Cameron Artis-Payne (34) finds a crease to run upfield against the New England Patriots in the first half at Bank of America Stadium on Friday, August 26, 2016.
+Carolina Panthers punter Mike Scifres is disappointed prior to having his right knee wrapped in an ice pack by a trainer following a punt vs the New England Patriots at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com